Diffusionless relaxation of half-skyrmion liquid, hexatic, and crystalline states in a chiral molecular crystal: Results

-Because the deformation and translation of half-skyrmions are driven by the rotational motion of constituent molecules, the structural relaxation of half-skyrmion liquid ($T\ge 0.46$), hexatic ($T=0.44$), and crystalline ($T\le 0.42$) phases are governed by cooperative rotational dynamics.
-The cooperative rotational time correlation function is presented in Fig.~\ref{fig:relaxation}a (see Methods for its definition and Extended Data Fig.~\ref{fig:incoherent} for individual dynamics).
-The time correlation functions do not obey a single exponential function but are fitted by stretched exponential functions $e^{-(t/\tau_{\rm q})^\beta}$, where $\tau_{\rm q}$ and $\beta$ represent the relaxation time and the stretch exponent, respectively.
-This behaviour, reminiscent of the structural relaxation of glass forming liquids~\cite{Hansen}, arises from three relaxation processes described in Fig.~\ref{fig:elementary}c-e, occurring heterogeneously as discussed later in Fig.~\ref{fig:heterogeneity}.
-The primary (slowest) relaxation is mainly governed by the fusion-fission of half-skyrmions in Fig.~\ref{fig:elementary}c.
-To see this, we calculate the fraction $R$ of half-skyrmions without fusion and fission (hereafter referred to as non-reacting half-skyrmions) in Fig.~\ref{fig:relaxation}b (see Methods for the detection of fusion and fission). $R$ relaxes exponentially at every temperature with the relaxation time $\tau_{\rm R}$, exhibiting Arrhenius behaviour ($\ln{\tau_{\rm R}}\propto 1/T$) as displayed in Fig.~\ref{fig:relaxation}c with a small change in the hexatic phase.
+In the late stage, the time correlation functions do not obey a single exponential function but are fitted by stretched exponential functions $e^{-(t/\tau_{\rm q})^\beta}$, where $\tau_{\rm q}$ and $\beta$ represent the relaxation time and the stretch exponent, respectively.
+The temperature dependence of $\tau_{\rm q}$ is displayed in Fig.~\ref{fig:relaxation}(c).
+This behavior is reminiscent of the structural relaxation of glass forming liquids~\cite{Glasses,Hansen}, but occurs by a qualitatively different mechanism: The relaxation also occurs in the half-skyrmion crystalline phase.
+The relaxation arises from three relaxation processes described in Fig.~\ref{fig:elementary}(c-f), occurring heterogeneously as discussed later in Fig.~\ref{fig:heterogeneity}.
+The primary (slowest) relaxation is mainly governed by the fusion-fission of half-skyrmions in Fig.~\ref{fig:elementary}(c).
+To see this, we calculate the fraction $R$ of non-reacting half-skyrmions in Fig.~\ref{fig:relaxation}(b). $R$ decreases to zero exponentially at every temperature with the relaxation time $\tau_{\rm R}$, exhibiting Arrhenius behavior ($\ln{\tau_{\rm R}}\propto 1/T$) as displayed in Fig.~\ref{fig:relaxation}(c) with a small change in the hexatic phase.
 As decreasing temperature, $\tau_{\rm R}$ becomes close to the structural relaxation time $\tau_{\rm q}$.
-This implies that thermally excited fusion and fission modes (Fig.~\ref{fig:elementary}c), which are characteristic of non-conserved systems, are responsible for the late-stage structural relaxation of half-skyrmions.
-It should be noted, however, that half-skyrmions undergoing fusion and fission can thermally recover their original configuration (see Extended Data Fig.~\ref{fig:MSD2}), resulting in $\tau_{\rm q}>\tau_{\rm R}$ at low temperatures.
+This implies that thermally excited fusion and fission modes, which are characteristic of non-conserved systems, are responsible for the late-stage structural relaxation of half-skyrmions.
+It should be noted, however, that half-skyrmions undergoing fusion and fission can thermally recover their original configuration (see also Fig.~\ref{fig:MSD2}), which is not incorporated in the calculation of $\tau_{\rm R}$, whereas contributes to the relaxation of $F_q(k,t)$.
+Hence $\tau_{\rm q}>\tau_{\rm R}$ in the crystalline phase.